NEXT FOOT CARE CLINIC: TBD

 Contact info@blanchethouse.org with questions.

-Nurses from the Harrington Health Clinic (HHC) and the University of Portland host foot care clinics for people living homeless or unable to access care.
-The nurses transform public areas into a cozy spa with multiple care stations and live music played by harpist and fellow nurse Maureen “Mo” Briare.
+Volunteer nurses host foot care clinics for people living homeless or unable to access care by transforming public areas into a cozy spa with multiple care stations and often live music played by harpist and fellow nurse Maureen “Mo” Briare.

 The feet of people experiencing homelessness or poverty are often neglected and can cause them much misery.
 Ill-fitting shoes, no shoes, wet socks, and walking long distances to meet your basic needs contribute to poor foot health.